kajanan1212/kajanan1212/README.md

 ---

 ### 👨‍💻 About Me :
-- 🖥️ I’m currently working on H2O.ai Lanka (Pvt) Ltd! as an intern.
+- 🖥️ I’m currently working at H2O.ai Lanka (Pvt) Ltd as a Software Engineer.
-- 👀 I’m interested in the Data Science field.
+- 👀 I’m interested in both Data Science and Software Engineering.
-- 🌱 I’m currently learning Computer Science and Engineering at University of Moratuwa, specialising in Data Science and Engineering.
+- 🎓 I’m a Computer Science and Engineering student at the University of Moratuwa, specializing in Data Science and Engineering.
-- 💞️ I’m looking to collaborate on Machine Learning or Deep Learning projects.
+- 🤝 I’m excited to collaborate on projects in Machine Learning, Deep Learning, Big Data, and Software Engineering.
-- 😃 Fun fact: I love to watch films and listen musics.
+- 🎬 Fun fact: I love watching films and listening to music!

 ---